anish0071/Project-A/README.md

 - Existing approaches lack adaptability to complex real-world conditions

 These insights guide the design of a more reliable and robust system for income protection.

+## Limitations of Existing Solutions

+Despite the progress in parametric insurance and gig worker protection systems, several critical limitations remain:

+### 1. Basis Risk (Inaccurate Payouts)
+Most parametric systems rely on predefined thresholds (e.g., rainfall levels).
+However, these triggers do not always reflect the actual income loss experienced by workers, leading to either over-compensation or no compensation.

+---

+### 2. Single Data Dependency
+Existing systems often depend on a single data source such as weather.
+Real-world disruptions are multi-dimensional, and relying on one signal reduces accuracy and reliability.

+---

+### 3. Lack of Hyperlocal Context
+Most solutions operate at a city or regional level.
+However, disruptions are often highly localized, and such coarse-grained data fails to capture the actual conditions faced by individual workers.

+---

+### 4. Absence of Income Personalization
+Payouts are usually fixed or generalized, without considering the worker’s actual earnings.
+This leads to unfair compensation that does not match real income loss.

+---

+### 5. Weak Fraud Detection Mechanisms
+Existing systems assume that input data is trustworthy.
+They lack robust mechanisms to detect:
+- GPS spoofing
+- Fake claims
+- Coordinated fraud attacks

+---

+### 6. Vulnerability to Adversarial Attacks
+Systems are not designed to handle large-scale coordinated attacks, where multiple users exploit the system simultaneously, potentially draining the payout pool.

+---

+### 7. Lack of Real-Time Adaptability
+Many systems use static rules and thresholds, making them unable to adapt dynamically to changing real-world conditions.

+---

+### 8. Trust and Adoption Challenges
+Inconsistent or inaccurate payouts reduce user trust, which directly impacts adoption among gig workers.

+---

+These limitations highlight the need for a more adaptive, multi-signal, and fraud-resistant system that can accurately reflect real-world disruptions and ensure fair payouts.